ewcloud/ewc-gh-action-test-deploy-ansible-playbook/README.md

     - `OS_APPLICATION_CREDENTIAL_SECRET`
 4. Create an ssh keypair
 3. Upload the public ssh key to OpenStack
-5. Within your repository's GitHub secrets, store the valud of the private ssh key as:
+5. Within your repository's GitHub secrets, store the value of the private ssh key as:
     - `ANSIBLE_SSH_PRIVATE_KEY`